On Shimura varieties for unitary groups: Introduction

 The paper is a vastly extended version of the talk with the same title given by one of us (M.R.) at the \emph{SuperAG} in Bonn 2017, at the occasion of his retirement from the University of Bonn.
 It is also related to his talk at the 2018 Simons conference \emph{Periods and $L$-values of motives}, and to Appendix C in Y. Liu's article \cite{Liu}.

 We dedicate the paper to D.~Mumford on the occasion of his 81st birthday.
 He is the founder of the theory of moduli spaces of abelian varieties and has been a main force in moving this subject to the forefront of mathematics.
 On a personal level, one of us (M.R.) owes more to him than can be said in a few lines; he is happy to express here his gratitude.
+We also thank the referee for his/her remarks on the paper.